 Narrating Religion.
 A Meta-Theoretical Reinterpretation of Mircea Eliade’s Religious Studies and Literary Complete Works

-Through a critical reading of Eliade’s literary and theological texts, the project aims to open up his complete works to innovative and fruitful analyses.
-To this end, it examines whether and to what extent Eliade’s widely received and influential work can be productively reexamined through, for example, narrative and dialogical approaches in religious studies.
-Central questions concern the power of interpretation and the correlation between facts and fiction in Eliade’s specific emplotment of religious history.
-Moreover, this research project is an attempt to contribute to a narratology of theological texts that promotes critical methodological debates within the field of religious studies.
+Through a critical reading of Eliade’s literary and theological texts, the project aimed to open up his complete works to innovative and fruitful analyses.
+To this end, it examined whether and to what extent Eliade’s widely received and influential work can be productively reexamined through, for example, narrative and dialogical approaches in religious studies.
+Central questions concerned the power of interpretation and the correlation between facts and fiction in Eliade’s specific emplotment of religious history.
+Moreover, this research project was an attempt to contribute to a narratology of theological texts that promotes critical methodological debates within the field of religious studies.